Fudgy Beet Gluten Free Brownies (vegan)

 - Make them as muffins.
 Bake at the same temperature for 20 minutes and let cool before enjoying.

-Other beet recipe that is going to make your love this veggie…
+Other beet recipes that are going to make you love this veggie…

 Fudgy Beet Gluten Free Brownies

 - 5 tbsps water

 - 4 ounces beets (about 1/2 cup pureed), cooked and peeled.
 I suggest roasted beet, as it holds color best in my experience.
 If the color is not important to you, than use whatever cooking method you like.

 - 1/2 cup unsweetened applesauce, or you can sup mashed ripe banana